Microsoft's Default Font Is at the Center Of a Government Corruption Case

 Rock the bad font

+In Pakistan, no high ranking politician has been convicted ever.
+They all make deal with each other rather than convict.
+Thus Musharaff sent Nawaz to exile and Nawaz has file case against Musharaff.
+All of this is done for political leverage.
+If they actually convict someone, the case gets over and leverage is gone.
+Expect the same to happen here.
+Only when nothing work, they eliminate each other.
+Mr. Bhutto was hanged and his daughter was shot dead.
+Another prime minister Liaqat was assassinated as well.

+And how is this different from most other countries?
+Take the US: the Nazi Cheeto made justice for the Mother of Lies a big part of his campaign, yet it doesn't look like there's any hope she'll get where she deserves.
+In return, the Cheeto expects the same courtesy for himself.

 Reminds me of Dan Rather & CBS!
-(Score:3, Informative)
+(Score:5, Informative)

 Dan Rather was adamant that they had genuine documents proving that George W. Bush shirked his duty in the Air National Guard and avoided being drafted to Vietnam.